pdmyrs/shaman/README.md

 # shaman
 Java networking with no dependencies

-This was created when we were trouble shooting Clay Tablet Connector It is based on the AWS ShaTest, https://www.amazonsha256.com/shaTest.zip
+This was created when I was trouble shooting Clay Tablet Connector It is based on the AWS ShaTest _hence the name ShaMan_, https://www.amazonsha256.com/shaTest.zip (no longer available), with additions from Clay Tablet Support.

-Clay Tablet added alot of useful stuff.
-That's why it is called myShaTest

 Usage: